 Finally, take a look at this impressive fight for dominance between two huge male hippos, complete with all the sounds, courtesy of BBC Earth.

 Visit the Olifant River Live Online – Click Here

 Thanks to the wonders of modern webcams, you can sit in the comfort of your own home or office and absorb the sights and sounds overlooking the Olifants river near Kruger National Park.

 I love the sounds of the African bush, especially the abundant bird life, and you might be lucky enough to see a crocodile or game animal coming down to the water.
-Here’s a tip: you can skip the recording back to dawn when the wildlife is most active.
+Here’s a tip: you can scroll the recording back and forth to find dawn when the wildlife is most active.